ADHD - Right to Choose

 Is Vertis the correct provider for you?

-Our ADHD service is an online and in-person servive, aiming to provide you with the best possible pathway for your care.
+Our ADHD service is an online and in-person service, aiming to provide you with the best possible pathway for your care.
 We understand that every individual has different needs, which is why we offer multiple appointment types.

 Currently, under Right to Choose, only adults can be referred.
 Children and adolescents can be referred into the Children and Adolescent Mental Health Service (CAMHS) via school or GP referral.